The first time I made my 4-Layer Chocolate Cake with Strawberry Mousse Filling, it was a Valentine’s Day treat for my wife.

 - Add the dry ingredients and mix just enough to blend them into the wet ingredients.

-- Remove from heat, and add gelatin to strawberry mixture, stirring constantly until gelatin dissolves.
+- Remove from heat, and add the gelatin mixture to the strawberry mixture, stirring constantly until the gelatin dissolves.

 - Whip cream at low speed until foamy; gradually increase speed to medium-high, and beat until soft peaks form.

-- Cover and chill 30 minutes or just until mixture has thickened enough to be used as filling
+- Cover and chill for 30 minutes or until the mixture has firmed up enough to be used as filling.